 What is Collateral?

-Collateral is an asset or property that an individual offers to a lender whenever he wants to acquire a loan.
-It is used as a way to obtain a loan which, at the same time, acts as a protection for the lender should the borrower default in his payments.
+Collateral is an asset or property that an individual or entity offers to a lender as security for a loan.
+It is used as a way to obtain a loan, acting as a protection against potential loss for the lender should the borrower default in his payments.
 In such an event, the collateral becomes the property of the lender to compensate for the unreturned borrowed money.

 Types of Collateral